davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > true  (boolean)
     ```

 4. Next, write a third and final player class called `CornerPlayer` that extends `RandomPlayer`.
-(No, that's not a typo — it extends `RandomPlayer` and not Player.)
-Objects of type `CornerPlayer` look first to see if any of the corners are open, and fill a corner if they find one.
+Objects of type `CornerPlayer` look first to see if any of the corners are open, and fill a corner (any) if they find one.
 The order in which the corners are inspected isn't important.
-If none of the corners are available, it should select its move randomly from among the open positions.
-For full credit, your new `makeMove` method should not generate any random numbers.
-Instead, it should invoke `makeMove` from the superclass (`RandomPlayer`) if no corners are open.
+If none of the corners are available, it should make its move randomly from among the remaining open positions.
+In other words, your new `makeMove` method should invoke `makeMove` from the superclass (`RandomPlayer`) if no corners are open.

     ```java
     Board b = new Board();